alxcombo/sort-tf-blocks.nvim/README.md

 The plugin uses Neovim's native notification system to inform you about the sorting process.
 You will receive notifications when:

-- The variables have been successfully sorted.
+- The blocks have been successfully sorted.
 - No changes were detected in the buffer.

 ## Contributing